Juhani

 refers to indicating with a certificate that a product is or will be in accordance

-ISO 9001.
-The general kind of certification does not describe the quality of a
+the QA typically adhere to the standard ISO 9001.
+The standard ISO 9004 cannot be used for certifications.
+The general kind of certification does not ensure the quality of a

 closely linked with market and customer communication.
 A third party certification